 The Woonsocket Education Department has devised a plan to address the estimated $2.2 to $2.6 million deficit identified in a draft report by auditors last week, and although some actions can be taken immediately to reduce the shortfall, the department will likely have to make arrangements to bring down the debt gradually over the next five years.

 Superintendent Dr. Giovanna Donoyan submitted the corrective action plan to Auditor General Dennis Hoyle on Wednesday, outlining six steps that could be taken to potentially see immediate savings.
-After significant reductions in staffing and programs last year, however, Donoyan emphasized that the department has little left to cut.
+After in staffing and programs last year, however, Donoyan emphasized that the department has little left to cut.

 "With no additional sources of revenue from which to draw for fiscal year 2011, coupled with the reduction of programs and associated staffing, any additional cost cutting measures may cripple the teaching and learning obligations of the Woonsocket Education Department," the letter states.

 The plan is considered a temporary solution as auditors have yet to finalize their report on school spending for the year that ended last June.
 The city hired the auditing firm last year to examine WED's books after the department submitted a budget which included deficit spending.

 The department implemented many of the cuts recommended by the auditors from Braver PC and until last week, Business Manager Stacy Busby was for the year.
 In a meeting with city officials last Thursday, however, Busby explained that the 'surprise' deficit, identified just weeks before the department's final deadline, was s for positions recommended by the former superintendent, Dr. Robert Gerardi.

 Donoyan was required by law to submit her plan to address the issue after a meeting on Monday with State Revenue Director Rosemary Booth Gallogly.

 Without a five year plan, Donoyan explained, the school would inevitably need more funding from the city or the state.